stennety/mywebsite/_drafts/testing-for-devs/testers-break-code.md

 While we are testing ideas we may have the opportunity to suggest alternative designs, discuss ways around possible problems, advise on how to reduce risks.
 Here we have an opportunity to prevent a bug and improve the end product.

-Again, this is where I can refer to [Callum Akehurst-Ryan](https://twitter.com/CAkehurstRyan "Callum Akehurst-Ryan"), who covers Debreifs multiple times in the post [ASK ME ANYTHING: EXPLORATORY TESTING](https://callumakehurstryansblog.wordpress.com/2021/09/17/ask-me-anything-exploratory-testing/) and AMA Recording of the same name, available with Club membership of MoT, [here](https://www.ministryoftesting.com/dojo/lessons/testing-ask-me-anything-exploratory-testing-callum-akehurst-ryan).
+Again, this is where I can refer to [Callum Akehurst-Ryan](https://twitter.com/CAkehurstRyan "Callum Akehurst-Ryan"), who covers Debriefs multiple times in the post [ASK ME ANYTHING: EXPLORATORY TESTING](https://callumakehurstryansblog.wordpress.com/2021/09/17/ask-me-anything-exploratory-testing/) and AMA Recording of the same name, available with Club membership of MoT, [here](https://www.ministryoftesting.com/dojo/lessons/testing-ask-me-anything-exploratory-testing-callum-akehurst-ryan).

+It's all a cycle, so when we learn new things from testing we build continue to build our model of what we expect, and what we know to be true at the time.

 ## Testers manipulate and push systems to learn more